shivannis/xandr-docs-public/xandr-docs/invest/creative-types.md

 ---
 title: Microsoft Invest - Creative Types
-description: Learn to host a variety of creative types or traffic them through third-party ad servers. ms.date: 10/28/2023
+description: Learn about the different creative types that are supported with Microsoft Advertising. ms.date: 10/28/2023
 ---

-# Microsoft Invest - creative types
+# Microsoft Invest - Creative types

 You can host a variety of creative types with Microsoft Advertising or traffic them through third-party ad servers.

 We support the following creative types: